gabrielzurc10/Payroll-App/README.md

 # Payroll-App

 This program allows the user to manage payroll.
 It will automatically calculate the net pay with user inputs.
-The program also allows users to add and remove employees from the system.
+The program also allow users to add and remove employees from the system.

 How to use:
 1. Run the payroll program: payroll.py